-Meet The Board of Directors
+Meet the Board of Directors

-Rick hawkins, treasurer
+Rick hawkins, Board Member

 Anthony Olivieri, the founder of FHEED LLC (Food for Health, the Environment, Economy & Democracy), has a Masters in Urban & Regional Planning from FAU (2011) with a focus on community food systems, and a certificate in Geographic Information Systems (GIS).
 His specialties are geographic assessments of food and health disparities, program design for healthy food access initiatives, and public speaking about health equity.
 In addition to his consultancy, Anthony was a full-time instructor with the School of Urban and Regional Planning at Florida Atlantic University, where he developed and taught the region’s first urban planning course on community food systems (2014-2016).
 A Fort Lauderdale resident since 1998, Anthony is originally from Cambridge, Massachusetts and has a B.A. in psycholinguistics from the University of Southern California (1994).